the essential guide to organizational design

 This is far more insightful than tracking salary costs across the workforce, which can’t tell you the financial contribution the workforce makes, only how much it’s costing you.
 By shifting focus to the work, you can quantify the value your workforce delivers.

-putting organizational design into practice
+putting the discipline into practice

 Designing an organization that’s more responsive and resilient to unforeseen changes, calls for a more precise understanding of its interconnecting elements.